Qatar Airways says A350 delivery on schedule; plans order in Dubai

 “I won’t tell you what the order is, but there will be one,” he said.

-Qatar Airways is among several major carriers being courted by Boeing (BA.N) as it finalizes plans for a larger version of its profitable 777 wide-body jet, which is expected to be launched at the Dubai Airshow.
+Qatar Airways is among several major carriers being courted by Boeing as it finalises plans for a larger version of its profitable 777 wide-body jet, which is expected to be launched at the Dubai Airshow.

 But al-Baker said last week the airline was not interested in ordering the 777X wide-body jet.